TransformerG2G: Adaptive time-stepping for learning temporal graph embeddings using transformers: Methodology

 \subsection{Dynamic graph embedding with transformers}

-We consider a discrete-time temporal graph $\mathcal{G} = \{G_t\}_{t=1}^T$ with a series of graph snapshots across $T$ timestamps, where each timestamp consists of a vertex set $V_t = \{ v_1, v_2, v_3, \cdots, v_{|\mathcal{V} _t|} \} $ of $|\mathcal{V}_t|$ nodes and an edge set $E_t = \{e_{i,j} |i,j \in |\mathcal{V}_t| \}$.
-The main goal is to project each node from the high-dimensional dense non-Euclidean space to lower-dimensional density function space as a multivariate Gaussian distribution.
-This involves utilizing the temporal graph structure changes from the current timestamp as well as previous timestamps, in order to obtain the representation for each node.
+We consider a discrete-time temporal graph $\mathcal{G} = \{G_t\}_{t=1}^T$ with a series of graph snapshots across $T$ timestamps, where each timestamp consists of a vertex set $V_t = \{ v_1, v_2, v_3, \cdots, v_{|V_t|} \} $ of $|V_t|$ nodes and an edge set $E_t = \{e_{i,j} |i,j \in |V_t| \}$.
+The main goal here is to project each node from the high-dimensional dense non-Euclidean space to lower-dimensional density function space as a multivariate Gaussian distribution.
+This involves utilizing the temporal graphs from the current timestamp as well as previous timestamps, in order to obtain the representation for each node.

-To achieve this, we propose the TransformerG2G model to learn a mapping from a sequence corresponding to the $i$th node's history, $(v_i^{t-l}, \cdots, v_i^{t-1}, v_i^t)$, to a joint normal distribution $h_i^t = \mathcal{N}(\mu_i^t, \Sigma_i^t)$, with a transformer as the central part of its architecture to capture the temporal dynamics of the graph.
+To achieve this, we propose the TransformerG2G model to learn a nonlinear mapping from a sequence corresponding to the $i$th node's history, $(v_i^{t-l}, \cdots, v_i^{t-1}, v_i^t)$, to a joint normal distribution $\mathcal{N}\left(\mu_i^t, \Sigma_i^t = \textit{diag}\left(\sigma_i^t\right)\right)$, with a transformer as the central part of its architecture to capture the temporal dynamics of the graph.
+The lookback $l$ is a crucial hyperparameter that denotes the number of timestamps to look back or the length of the node history considered.